 The history of Oklahoma's Constitutional Convention begins with conditions leading up to statehood.
 The area known as Oklahoma was originally called Indian Territory.
 After the 1889 opening of the Unassigned Lands within Indian Territory to settlement by non-Indians, in 1890 the western portion of present Oklahoma was created as Oklahoma Territory.
 Together, the two regions were commonly known as the Twin Territories.

 Naturally, when talk turned to statehood, the question became whether one or two states would be formed.
 The single-statehood forces won the day.
-On June 6, 1906, Congress passed an Enabling Act, the device whereby Congress creates a state.
+Congress passed an Enabling Act, the device whereby Congress creates a state, and President Roosevelt signed it into law on June 16, 1906.
 The act provided for a single state to be formed from the Twin Territories.
 On November 6, 1906, elections were held in both territories to elect delegates to the Constitutional Convention.
 Each territory elected 55 delegates, and the Osage Nation elected 2 additional delegates.
 Of these 112 delegates, 99 were Democrats (known as the "ninety and nine"), 12 were Republicans (the "twelve apostles"), and the remaining delegate was an independent (the "renegade").

 As stipulated in the Enabling Act, the delegates assembled in Guthrie on November 20, 1906, two weeks after their election.
 Representing the largest economic interests in the territories, the delegates were mostly farmers, with a lesser number of lawyers and laborers.
 The delegates' average age was early forties.
 The colorful William "Alfalfa Bill" H. Murray took the chair as president of the Constitutional Convention.
 Peter Hanraty, an individual strong in the state's infant labor organization, was elected vice president.
 The Democrats elected Charles N. Haskell as majority floor leader.
 Attorney Henry Asp of Guthrie led the Republican minority.